View Carol Hoefle's Obituary on AikenStandard.com and share memories

 A memorial service will be held at a later date at First Presbyterian Church, Aiken.
 In lieu of flowers, donations may be made to the .

-Published in The Aiken Standard and North Augusta Star from Mar.
-18 to Mar.
-25, 2020
+Published in The Aiken Standard and North Augusta Star on Mar.
+22, 2020